 The gray wolf gets its name from the thick, gray fur coat covering its body.
 While most wolves are gray, their coats can range in color from reddish to solid black.
 On average, adult wolves are five to six feet in length, with females weighing 50-85 pounds and males weighing 70-110 pounds.
 A wolf will hunt small prey such as snowshoe hare and beaver, however, they often live in small packs of four to eight members and work together hunting larger prey like moose.

 It is largely accepted that wolves arrived on Isle Royale by crossing an ice bridge that formed between the island and the Canadian mainland during the winter of 1948.
-Since this initial population of island wolves, the population has varied from 50 animals in 1980 to a low of two animals since 2016.
+Since this initial population of island wolves, the population has varied from 50 animals in 1980 to a low of two animals between 2016 and 2018.
 Wolf population variation is driven by the availability of its primary food source of older moose and calves, and the spread of canine diseases to the island.
 Furthermore, genetic inbreeding has led to physical deformities and has, at times, resulted in low productivity and survival.

 Wolf & Moose Population